 Survivors of violence

 Many women with convictions are survivors of domestic violence who were criminalised as they took action to protect themselves from harm.
-7 in 10 women in prison report that they are a survivor of domestic violence.
+Over 6 in 10 women in prison report that they are a survivor of domestic violence.
 Women, who are mostly convicted of non-violent acquisitive crimes such as shoplifting, are often victims of much more serious offences than the ones they are accused of.
 Under outdated law, some women are even sent to prison for their ‘own protection’.

 Research from the Howard League shows that many arrests of women are triggered by domestic violence incidents.
 Women arrested for violent offences often enter the criminal justice system because their own abuse led to the police being contacted.
 Women are three times more likely than men to be arrested in such incidents.
 Family relationships play an important role in rehabilitation after such occurrences, but for women they are sometimes a risk factor due to histories of familial abuse.